w3c-fedid/FedCM/explainer/HOWTO.md

 The shape of this API, its behavior, its effectiveness for addressing current problems, and its privacy properties are topics of discussion.

-# How can I help?

-At the moment, we are actively working with the browser and the identity ecosystem to help us determine product requirements (contribute [here](https://github.com/IDBrowserUseCases/docs) with the list of use cases), ergonomics and deployment strategies that minimize change and maximize control, for example via testing our APIs ([instructions](HOWTO.md)) and giving us feedback.

-Much of this explainer is evolving as a result of this field experimentation.
-The most constructive/objective way you can help is to:

-1. get a good understanding of the **why**: understand the ongoing privacy-oriented changes in browsers ([example](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html)) and their [principles](https://github.com/michaelkleber/privacy-model)
-1. help us understand **what**: contribute [here](https://github.com/IDBrowserUseCases/docs) with a use case that you believe can be impacted
-1. help us understand **how**: help us discover options (for [cookies](cookies.md) and [navigations](navigations.md)) and evaluate their trade-offs.
-[Try](https://github.com/WICG/FedCM/blob/main/HOWTO.md) the APIs under development and help us understand what works / doesn't work.